-School principals have an obligation to ensure the health and safety of people in the workplace, which includes protecting their staff and students and taking reasonable steps to eliminate and minimise any risks.
-However, there is a growing trend in the overall threats of violence toward principals from parents.
-According to the Australian Principal Occupational Health, Safety and Wellbeing Survey 2020 conducted by the Australian Catholic University’s (ACU) Institute for Positive Psychology and Education (IPPE), 62.1% of principals experienced offensive behaviour from parents in the course of performing their duties.
+School principals have an obligation to ensure the health and safety of people in the workplace.
+This includes protecting their staff and students and taking reasonable steps to eliminate and minimise any risks.
+However, there is a growing trend in the overall threats of violence toward principals from parents. in 2020, the Australian Principal Occupational Health, Safety and Wellbeing Survey was conducted by the Australian Catholic University’s (ACU) Institute for Positive Psychology and Education (IPPE).
+This survey found that 62.1% of principals experienced offensive behaviour from parents in their roles.
 The survey also found that principals experienced threats of violence at a rate 5.5 times greater than the general population.
+So how can principals go about managing unacceptable parent behaviour and ensure their own health and safety at work?
+Below we discuss 5 areas that Principals and schools can focus on to minimise the occurrence of difficult parents.

 1. Promote Positive Behaviours